 What to see in the Netherlands?
-Keukenhof; Hoge Veluwe National Park; windmills of the River Noord; Valkenburg Castle; marine life of the Grevelingen and Oosterschelde; the Vinkeveense Plassen.All Dive Centers in Netherlands (1)
+Keukenhof; Hoge Veluwe National Park; windmills of the River Noord; Valkenburg Castle; marine life of the Grevelingen and Oosterschelde; the Vinkeveense Plassen.Individual Booking Try It Free

 The Netherlands is a small country, lying mainly in Western Europe, but also including three islands in the Caribbean.
 The European part of the Netherlands borders Germany, Belgium, and is washed by the North Sea.
 The capital of the Netherlands is Amsterdam.

 The official language is Dutch, but English is also widely spread.

 About a third of the Netherlands’ territory is below sea level.
 Most part of the country is flat, except some low hills in the center and in the far southeast.

 The country has a moderate maritime climate, with cool summers and mild winters.

 This rather small country has a lot of touristic attractions.
 Though some tourists concentrate on seeing Amsterdam with its great amount of museums and art galleries, wonderful canals and amazing architecture; there are very many other breathtaking places in the Netherlands.

 In a unique open-air museum "Openlyuhtmuzeume" you can get acquainted with the traditions of Netherlands' rural architecture.
 You will see original farm houses, windmills (an essential part of the Dutch landscape), cow farms and Dutch national costumes.

 In Leiden you can visit the National Museum of Antiquities and the history of science, a wooden church DSE-Houhlan Kirk, the protestant church Piterskerk and the Ethnographic Museum.

 In the center of Haarlem there is the picturesque Grote Markt, surrounded by medieval buildings, the Town Hall, and Saint Bavo Church.
 And near the city you can admire the endless flower fields.